eljeko/tekton-demo/README.md

     * ```books-api-pipeline``` (run the pipeline with the pvc ```books-api-pipeline-pvc```)
     * ```stock-api-pipeline``` (run the pipeline with the pvc ```stock-api-pipeline-pvc```)

-At tje emd you will have the three applications running.
+At the end you will have the three applications running.

 ## frontend app